-below figures 9 out each of the demographic questions aggregated above highlighted in light in figure 8.
-They the extent to which demographics more or less likely with the sentiments we able to aggregate - presented in figure 8 in darker orange.
+The below figures 9 - 13 plot out each of the demographic questions aggregated above - highlighted in light orange in figure 8.
+They assess the extent to which certain demographics were more or less likely to agree with the sentiments we were able to aggregate - presented in figure 8 in darker orange.